Medical Assistance Program (Medicaid)

-MCPH is for pregnant women and children (0-19 years of age), who only need to apply for medical coverage and whose income or resources do not qualify for FAC.
+MCPH is for pregnant women and children ages zero to 19 years of age who only need to apply for medical coverage and whose income or resources do not qualify for FAC.

 Eligible applicants should not be receiving food or cash assistance through the Department of Social Services when applying for MCPH.

-- Is for people 65 years old or older, blind, disabled or with an illness that is expected to result in death.
+- For people 65 years old or older, blind, disabled or with an illness that is expected to result in death

 - The income limits are the same as for the FAC category, and the people with too much income can qualify under a Spend down.
 People with too much assets cannot qualify until the assets are reduced to the amount allowed.

-May be granted to individuals who need the level of care provided in a long-term care facility (e.g., nursing home, hospital) and who need financial assistance to cover all or a portion of the cost of care.
+Long Term Care may be granted to individuals who need the level of care provided in a long-term care facility such as a nursing home or hospital and who need financial assistance to cover all or a portion of the cost of care.

-The Bureau of LTC Eligibility (BLTCE) determines financial eligibility for Medical Assistance for persons in Skilled Nursing Facilities, Intermediate Care Facilities, or in hospitals with a discharge plan that requires placement in a Skilled Nursing Facility.
+The Bureau of Long Term Care Eligibility (BLTCE) determines financial eligibility for Medical Assistance for persons in Skilled Nursing Facilities, Intermediate Care Facilities or in hospitals with a discharge plan that requires placement in a Skilled Nursing Facility.

 Bureau of LTC Eligibility